DallanQ/innovation/QA.md

 [activating-2nd-line-of-dogma-and-not-the-1st](https://boardgamegeek.com/thread/614001/activating-2nd-line-of-dogma-and-not-the-1st)

-> Can you activate the 2nd line of Dogma if you have not activated the 1st Example 1:"TOOLS" 1st Dogma states: "You may return three cards from your hand..." and the 2nd line states" You may return a [3] from your hand..."
-What if the only card in you hand is a single [3], can you act only on the 2nd line?
-Example 2:"TRANSLATION" 1st line "you may meld all the cards in your score plie.."
+> Can you activate the 2nd line of Dogma if you have not activated the 1st?
+> Example 1:"TOOLS" 1st Dogma states: "You may return three cards from your hand..." and the 2nd line states" You may return a [3] from your hand..."
+What if the only card in you hand is a single [3], can you act only on the 2nd line
+> Example 2:"TRANSLATION" 1st line "you may meld all the cards in your score plie.."
 2nd line: "If each top card on your board has a [crown], claim the World Achievement." can you do the 2nd without doing the 1st?

 You must always activate the entire card top to bottom.
 Players eligable to participate/share may choose to not do a 'may'.
 They must always perform dogmas that do not have 'may' (either due to sharing requirements or via I demand.
 Each clause is separate and executed independantly from other claues.